getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 Phase I left us with a hollow shell of a Hub and all functionality in the Scope.
 We now refactored the Scope.
 This was the biggest part.
 We changed how the Scope was stored in memory (it's not on the Hub anymore but saved as a Python Context Variable).
 We also introduced three different flavors of the Scope for better encapsulation of data.
 If you want to dig into details read our [develop docs on the topic](https://develop.sentry.dev/sdk/hub_and_scope_refactoring/).

-After we updated the Scope, the old Hub-based API could still be used, but under the hood the new Scopes-based API was called.
+After we updated the Scope, the old Hub-based API could still be used, but under the hood, the new Scopes-based API was called.

 Again, our test suite gave us confidence that the SDK still behaved the same as before.